 “What are you doing here?” greeted the fine professor from Princeton to one who had travelled merely from London.
 “Being a disciple?” was the not-so-witty repartee.
-Following last year’s fine conference, an affordable day-trip to Hull for Nigel Smith’s Marvell biography promotion had proved irresistible.
+A day-trip to Hull for the spiritual homecoming of Nigel Smith’s promotional tour for his new Andrew Marvell biography had proved irresistible.

 Presenting to the non-specialist is all about telling a really good story.
-And what better way to present such an enigmatic character than to concentrate on his strange sense of humour?
-Occasionally, humour can be picked off the surface with Marvell: naked ladies scattering to Richard Lovelace’s defence; the savage satire on Richard Flecknoe, said to peel verse from his own body; or in ‘The Garden’, where men are mocked for loving women rather than trees.
+What better way to present such an enigmatic character than to concentrate on his strange sense of humour?
+Occasionally, humour can be picked off the surface with Marvell: naked ladies scattering to Richard Lovelace’s defence; the savage satire on Richard Flecknoe, peeling verse from his own body; or in ‘The Garden’, where men are mocked for loving women rather than trees.

-Nigel’s paper brought the more obscure side of Marvell’s humour to the fore: an exaggeration in ‘To His Coy Mistress’ that makes laughter orgasmic; a laughter of embarrassment in Upon Appleton House; and laughter marked by the figurative towards the end of the Rehearsal Transpros’d with the spitting out of Samuel Parker’s shoes.
+Nigel’s paper brought the more obscure side of Marvell’s humour to the fore: exaggeration in ‘To His Coy Mistress’ that makes laughter ‘orgasmic’; laughter of ’embarrassment’ in Upon Appleton House; and laughter marked by the figurative towards the end of the Rehearsal Transpros’d with the spitting out of Samuel Parker’s shoes.
 Marvell sought to release laughter with the visceral.
-A point I raised afterwards was one missing note of obscure humour from the biography, the Latin poem to Dr. Witty of 1650.
+A point I raised afterwards was one missing note of obscure humour from the biography – the 1650 Latin poem to Robert Witty.

 Pleasingly, there was also attention paid to Marvell’s solitariness – the man who locked himself away in his garret in Covent Garden.
 Nigel labelled him a poet of ‘solitary sexuality’, and found credence in Samuel Butler’s reference to Marvell as a Tristram Shandy, unable to come to terms with heterosexuality.
 Marvell sought consolation in solitude, and (perhaps as a consequence) found writing much easier than speaking, shown by one or two demonstrations of extraordinary tactlessness.